 A 100-gram serving of raw banana contains 89 calories.
 It contains one gram of protein and 23 grams of carbohydrates consisting of three grams of dietary fiber and 12 grams of sugar.
 It provides 15% of the recommended daily intake of vitamin C, and one percent each of vitamin A, iron, and calcium.

 Banana Nutrition Table

-There isn’t much difference in the sugar content of plantain and banana, but the sugar content increase as the banana ripens.
+There isn’t much difference in the sugar content of a plantain and a banana, but the sugar content increases as the banana ripens.

 Bananas have more omega-3 and omega-6 fatty acids compared to plantains.
 Although the difference in magnesium and phosphorous content in plantains and banana isn’t much, there is a significant difference in the potassium and vitamin A content.
 Bananas have 358 milligrams of potassium and one percent of the RDI of vitamin A. Meanwhile, plantains have 465 milligrams of potassium and 18% of the RDI of vitamin A. Potassium helps maintain proper working of muscles and prevents muscle spasms.